Dominique Marcell Collins

 Setting his sights on entering the entertainment business, Dominique moved to Los Angeles to pursue a Bachelor’s Degree at the University of Southern California where he was known for his performance acumen among the student community.
-Whether it was performing for Reggie Bush’s Orange Bowl Party, showcasing his vocals at USC events on campus and other events/clubs throughout the city, singing the Black National Anthem at Black Graduation where he facilitated landing DeVon Franklin as commencement speaker, Dominique continued to hone his craft while permeating his brand among students and the greater Los Angeles community.
+Whether it was performing for Reggie Bush’s Orange Bowl Party, showcasing his vocals at USC events on campus and other events/clubs throughout the city, singing the Black National Anthem at the African American Graduation, Dominique continued to hone his craft while permeating his brand among students and the greater Los Angeles community.
 In addition, Dominique invested time in learning the business aspect of the industry by interning at various companies such as Warner Brothers Strategic Marketing/Licensing, Atlantic Records A&R and at HBO as a Residual Analyst.

 Faced with graduation and an ostensible dead end in music, Dominique pursued corporate America, putting his music pursuit on hiatus.
 Working at a boutique investment bank, an NYC financial services firm and a commercial real estate brokerage compelled Dominique to earn a JD/MBA from Northwestern University.
 This experience not only expanded his network but also taught him how to develop ideas, launch a business and execute an integrated strategy via several imperative skill sets.